 In England there are over 8,500 local councils and as the first tier in local government they can exercise a range of discretionary powers.
 Accordingly local councils also have a statutory power to precept (tax) the local electors to finance the activities that come from the exercise of their discretionary powers and subsequent legal obligations.
 Kingston Parish Council owns and manages St Pancras Green and the Community Pavilion and the Village Green.

-Kingston now has a population of 821 and is the largest village in the Ouse Valley having expanded when the Kingston Estate was developed in the 1970s housing personnel from Sussex University.
+Kingston now has a population of around 830 and is the largest village in the Ouse Valley having expanded when the Kingston Estate was developed in the 1970s housing personnel from Sussex University.

 The Street off Ashcombe Lane remains the centre of the ‘old’ village with a range of cottages and houses aside the mediaeval St Pancras Church and The Juggs public house.
 Also well known locally is the Juggs Road along which fisherwomen from Brighton are said to have carried their containers of fish to Lewes, as well as numerous criss-crossing footpaths and bridleways which take walkers and riders alike across the beautiful Sussex Downs.